 The Journal has a circulation of 3,000 copies, which are distributed to over 160 undergraduate international relations programs and APSIA graduate international relations schools.
-Each edition includes a featured article by a leading voice in international relations; previous headliners have among others included Pascal Lamy, former Director-General of the World Trade Organization, and Robert Zoellick, President of the World Bank.
-This year's distinguished headliner is none other than Dr. Henry A. Kissinger.
+Each edition includes a featured article by a leading voice in international relations; previous headliners include, Joseph R. Biden, Vice President of the United States of America, Dr. Henry A. Kissinger, former Secretary of State of the United States of America, Pascal Lamy, former Director-General of the World Trade Organization, and Robert Zoellick, President of the World Bank.

 We welcome you to visit the Online Journal, at www.sirjournal.org.

 Submissions must come from current students; must be original and previously unpublished; may include research in topics relevant to international relations such as economics, political science, history, and area studies; must be between 2,000 and 6,000 words in length; must use citations according to the Chicago Manual of Style, 15th Edition; must be submitted in .docx format; and must include a cover page with the author's name, telephone number, and bibliography, the article's title, and a 200-word abstract.
 Please send all submissions to firstname.lastname@example.org.

 Submissions to the online platform can be academic articles (1,500-4,000 words), book reviews (1,000-2,000 words), or opinion-editorial columns (800-1,200 words).
 The remaining requirements are identical to those of print submissions.
 Please send all submissions to email@example.com.